 University of Virginia School of Law Dean Risa Goluboff, a nationally renowned legal historian, has been elected a fellow of the American Academy of Arts and Sciences.

 The academy, which announced its 2018 fellows today, is an honorary society founded in 1780 that recognizes achievement in the natural sciences, social sciences, law, arts and humanities.
 Its 4,900 fellows convene to address global challenges.

 Goluboff, who became the first female dean of UVA Law in 2016, is also the first woman on the faculty to be elected to the academy.
 She is among four people elected this year under the law category, including U.S. Supreme Court Justice Sonia Sotomayor.

 Her scholarship and teaching focuses on American constitutional and civil rights law, and especially their historical development in the 20th century.
-She is an affiliated scholar at the Miller Center and a faculty affiliate at the Carter G. Woodson Institute for African-American and African Studies.
+She holds appointments as professor of history in the Corcoran Department of History, faculty affiliate at the Carter G. Woodson Institute for African-American and African Studies, and faculty senior fellow at the Miller Center.
 She was elected to the American Law Institute in 2017.

 “It’s a privilege to be elected to the academy and to join such an esteemed group of scholars,” Goluboff said.
 “I’m deeply honored.
 I’m also thankful for the support the Law School and UVA have given me over the years, which has been critical to my growth as a legal historian and scholar.”